What is Project Scope Management and Why is it Important?

 It’s every project manager’s dream that the project goes on smoothly from initiation to completion, without delays and exceeding budgets.
 But, that rarely happens in reality.

 Even if you discuss and plan out all the details in advance with all the stakeholders involved, there’s always something that changes the scope of the project during its course.
 In fact, scope creep is a huge concern for project managers, affecting 52% of the projects.

 By managing the scope of the project, you can document everything required to achieve the project goal and avoid issues like scope creep.
 This process helps in deciding and controlling what is a part of the project and what isn’t.

 What is project scope management?

-The project scope documentation is also called scope statement or the statement of work and it details all the boundaries of the project while also establishing the responsibilities of the team.
+The project scope statement is also called scope document or the statement of work and it details all the boundaries of the project while also establishing the responsibilities of the team.
 It defines all the procedures that need to be followed for verifying and approving the finished work.
 The scope statement documentation gives team members a definitive guideline for making project-related decisions.

 With effective project scope management, teams are able to ensure that the project is finished by the set deadlines and the final product aligns with the initial requirements.